What Hackers Want

-A good network security practice is to allow access only to entities that need access to the data in order to perform the functions of their job.
-For example, access to file folders or portal pages can defined by position or user ID.
+A good managed network security solutions practice is to allow access only to entities that need access to the data in order to perform the functions of their job.
+For example, access to file folders or portal pages can be defined by position or user ID.
 Responsibility for maintaining authorization approvals typically lies with the Network Administrator.
 The Network Administrator can delegate approval authority to department managers or supervisors.

 Biometric Identification Technologies: